brocaar/chirpstack-docs/content/guides/first-gateway-device.md

 ### Add network-server

-In order to connect you LoRa App Server instance with the LoRa Server instance, click *Network servers* and then *Add*.
+In order to connect your LoRa App Server instance with the LoRa Server instance, click *Network servers* and then *Add*.
 As LoRa Server is installed on the same host as LoRa App Server in this guide, use `localhost:8000` as network-server name (port `8000` is the default port used by LoRa Server,